Walla-42/chess/notes.md

     @ in the case of the chess program, I used an interface to estabish that all calculators will have a single method, and then I used a base class to provide all the shared code between the calculators.
 That way, all the calculators acted the same, even though thier implementaitons might be different on the backend.

+# Java I/O:
+    4 Ways to Read/ Write files:
+        - Steams: Read or write a file sequentially (most common)
+            - Binary-Formatted:
+                - InputSteam: Interface used to read bytes sequentially from a data source -Example usage:
+                        - FileInputStream
+                        - PipedInputSteam
+                        - URLConnection.getInputStream()
+                        - HttpExchange.getRequestBody()
+                        - ResultSet.getBinaryStream(int columnIndex)
+                        - ect.
+                    Filter Input Streams:
+                        - A way to perform actions on an input stream.
+                        - How it works:
+                            - Open an InputStream on a data source, then wrap it in one or more filter input streams that provide the features you want.
+                        - example:

+                        public void compressFile(String inputFilePath, String outputFilePath) throws IOException {
+                            File inputFile = new File(inputFilePath);
+                            File outputFile = new File(ouputFilePath);

+                            try(FileInputStream fis = new FileInputStream(inputFile);
+                                BufferedInputStream bis = new BufferedInputStream(fis); # The buffer acts as a way to limit the amount of time we have to access the file.
+Make it more efficient.
+                                FileOutputStream fos = new FileOutputStream(outputFile);
+                                BufferedOutputStream bos = new Buffered OutputStream(fos);
+                                GZipOutputStream zipos = new GZipOutputStream(bos)){ # Here the GZIPOutputStream is the wrapper for the buffered output stream which will
+                                                                                                # apply the zip to the stream as it is written.

+                                byte [] chunk = new byte[CHUNK_SIZE];
+                                int bytesRead;
+                                while((bytesRead = bis.read(chunk)) > 0) {
+                                    zipos.write(chunk, 0 , bytesRead);
+                                }
+                            }
+                        }

+                - OutputStream:
+                    -Example usage:
+                        - FileInputStream
+                        - PipedInputSteam
+                          - URLConnection.getInputStream()
+                          - HttpExchange.getRequestBody()
+                          - ResultSet.getBinaryStream(int columnIndex)
+                          - ect.
+                - Filter Input Streams:
+                    - A way to perform actions on an input stream.
+                      - How it works:
+                      - Open an InputStream on a data source, then wrap it in one or more filter input streams that provide the features you want.
+                    - example:

+                - Text-Formatted Data:
+                    - Reader
+                    - Writer
+            - Scanner class : Tokenize stream input to read one token at a time import java.io.File;
+                    import java.io.FileNotFoundException;
+                    import java.util.Scanner;

+                    public class ReadFile {
+                        public static void main(String[] args) throws FileNotFoundException {
+                            File file = new File(args[0]);
+                            try (Scanner scanner = new Scanner(file)) {
+                                while (scanner.hasNext()) {
+                                    System.out.println(scanner.next());
+                                }
+                            }
+                        }
+                    }
+            - Flies Class: Used to create, delete, copy, ect. whole files.
+Cant read file.
+                - Check file existence :
+                    File file = new file("file path");
+                    if(file.exists()) {}
+                - Create a file :
+                    File file = new file("file path");
+                    file.createNewFile();
+                - Delete a file :
+                    File file = new file("file path");
+                    file.delete();
+            - RandomAccessFile Class : Use a file pointer to read from / write to any location in a file

+# Json and reading Json files:
+    - Json is a file format that is used to store and transfer data.
+It can be read in 3 ways:
+        - DOM (Document Object Model} Parsers : converst the JSON text to an in memory tree data structure.
+You can then traverse the tree to extract the data.

+    - Stream Parsers: Tokenizers that return one token at a time from the JSON data file.
+        - great for sorting and extracting data by thier tokens.
+        - GSON library is a useful resource here
+    - Serializers/ Deserializers
+        - Use a library to convert from JSON to Java Objects (and vice versa)